AshutoshR25/COVID-19_Data_Analysis/README.md

 ## About Datasets Used -
 There are 2 xlsx files named **covid_deaths and covid_vaccinations.**
+The data is between the tenure of **December 2019 to January 15th 2021.**

   - The queries will best run in SSMS - SQL Server Management Studio.